Module event

 }

 The example above declares FooArgs, FOO_EVENT, on_pre_foo and on_foo.
-The example then declares a widget that sends the FOO_EVENT to itself on init and receives it using the event properties.
+The example then instantiates a widget that sends the FOO_EVENT to itself on init and receives it using the event properties.

 §Commands